-1 North Carolina is the home of our nation's first cultivated grape, the variety of (1) 2 native Muscadine grape known as Scuppernong.
-3 French explorers in 1524 first discovered Muscadine grapes while exploring (2) 4 the Cape Fear River Valley, and later British explorers in 1584 and 1585 5 reported to Oueen Elizabeth and Sir Walter Raleigh that the barrier islands 6 were full of grapes and the soil of the land was "so abounding with sweet trees 7 that bring rich and most pleasant gummies, grapes of such greatness, yet wild 8 as France, Spain and Italy hath not greater..."
-9 The thick skins, fruit seed, and sweet pulp and juice that characterize (3) Muscadine grapes make the native fruit a state treasure.
-10 11 (4) In recent times, researchers have discovered that Muscadine grapes are rich in antioxidants and phytochemicals, including resveratrol, among many others.
-12 13 SECTION 7.(b) G.S.
-145-18(a) reads as rewritten: 14 The official fruit of the State of North Carolina is the Scuppernong Muscadine grape "(a) (Vitis genus)."
-15 16 17 DESIGNATE THE LONGLEAF PINE AS THE EMBLEM REPRESENTING THE 18 TREES OF NORTH CAROLINA 19 SECTION 8.
+- (1) North Carolina is the home of our nation's first cultivated grape, the variety of native Muscadine grape known as Scuppernong. - (2) French explorers in 1524 first discovered Muscadine grapes while exploring the Cape Fear River Valley, and later British explorers in 1584 and 1585 reported to Queen Elizabeth and Sir Walter Raleigh that the barrier islands were full of grapes and the soil of the land was "so abounding with sweet trees that bring rich and most pleasant gummies, grapes of such greatness, yet wild as France, Spain and Italy hath not greater..." - (3) The thick skins, fruit seed, and sweet pulp and juice that characterize Muscadine grapes make the native fruit a state treasure. - (4) In recent times, researchers have discovered that Muscadine grapes are rich in antioxidants and phytochemicals, including resveratrol, among many others.
+SECTION 7 (b) G S 145 18(a) reads as rewritten:

+SECTION 7.(b) G.S.
+145-18(a) reads as rewritten:

+"(a) The official fruit of the State of North Carolina is the Scuppernong Muscadine grape (Vitis genus)."

+DESIGNATE THE LONGLEAF PINE AS THE EMBLEM REPRESENTING THE TREES OF NORTH CAROLINA

+SECTION 8.
 G.S.
-145-3 reads as rewritten: 20 "§ 145-3.
+145-3 reads as rewritten:

+"§ 145-3.
 State tree.

-21 The pine is hereby adopted as the official State tree of the State of North Carolina, 22 and the longleaf pine (Pinus palustris) is designated as the emblem representing the trees of North 23 Carolina."
-24 25 DESIGNATE THE SECOND WEDNESDAY IN NOVEMBER OF EACH YEAR AS 26 NORTH CAROLINA FARMERS APPRECIATION DAY 27 SECTION 8.1.(a) Chapter 103 of the General Statutes is amended by adding a new 28 section to read: 29 "§ 103-17.
+The pine is hereby adopted as the official State tree of the State of North Carolina.Carolina, and the longleaf pine (Pinus palustris) is designated as the emblem representing the trees of North Carolina."

+DESIGNATE THE SECOND WEDNESDAY IN NOVEMBER OF EACH YEAR AS NORTH CAROLINA FARMERS APPRECIATION DAY

+SECTION 8.1.(a) Chapter 103 of the General Statutes is amended by adding a new section to read:

+"§ 103-17.
 North Carolina Farmers Appreciation Day.

-30 The General Assembly makes the following findings: (a) The people of North Carolina should never forget that to remain a free nation 31 (1) 32 we must maintain and improve our ability to feed and clothe ourselves.
-33 The food and fiber we produce to feed and clothe ourselves must necessarily (2) 34 be safe, reliable, and economically affordable.
-35 From the beginning of our nation, the agriculture sector has served the people (3) 36 of North Carolina well in these and many other areas.
-The people of North Carolina must continue to use our land, water, and air to 37 (4) 38 produce food and fiber in environmentally responsible and sustainable ways.
-39 Many North Carolina citizens no longer reside near working farms and are (5) 40 therefore unfamiliar with how our food and fiber are produced.
-North Carolina farmers are dedicated to producing the food and fiber to feed 41 (6) 42 and clothe our population.
-The farmers of North Carolina have set the pace and performed exceptionally 43 (7) well in many parts of the agriculture sector.
-44 Countless people across the United States and in many other nations depend 45 (8) on food and fiber produced here in North Carolina.
-46 47 It is important to properly acknowledge and express gratitude for the efforts (9)
+- (a) The General Assembly makes the following findings: - (1) The people of North Carolina should never forget that to remain a free nation we must maintain and improve our ability to feed and clothe ourselves. - (2) The food and fiber we produce to feed and clothe ourselves must necessarily be safe, reliable, and economically affordable. - (3) From the beginning of our nation, the agriculture sector has served the people of North Carolina well in these and many other areas. - (4) The people of North Carolina must continue to use our land, water, and air to produce food and fiber in environmentally responsible and sustainable ways. - (5) Many North Carolina citizens no longer reside near working farms and are therefore unfamiliar with how our food and fiber are produced. - (6) North Carolina farmers are dedicated to producing the food and fiber to feed and clothe our population. - (7) The farmers of North Carolina have set the pace and performed exceptionally well in many parts of the agriculture sector. - (8) Countless people across the United States and in many other nations depend on food and fiber produced here in North Carolina.

+(9) It is important to properly acknowledge and express gratitude for the efforts of North Carolina farmers.

-The second Wednesday in November of each year, beginning in 2024, is designated as North Carolina Farmers Appreciation Day."
+(b) The second Wednesday in November of each year, beginning in 2024, is designated as North Carolina Farmers Appreciation Day."